 Unfortunately, the NSCA has watered down this requirement so that now a college degree in ANY field would qualify people to be CSCS certified.
 Still, it's a hard test and lasts 4 hours consisting of 400 questions.

-For me, that’s a problem because I’ve written 6 books, so I max out the writing category very fast.
-As such, the NSCA makes me work harder to keep my NSCA certifications.
+For me, that's a problem because I've written 8 books, so I max out the writing category very fast.
+The NSCA makes me work harder to keep my NSCA certifications.

 Hey NSCA, I can write a magazine article in an hour.
 It takes me about 2 years to write a book!
 They are NOT the same thing!

-I’ve posted my problem with this on the NSCA Facebook page —and had my comment deleted.
+Once, I've posted my problem with this on the NSCA Facebook page —and they deleted my comment.
 Not cool NSCA!
-When I called the NSCA to ask them :
+When I called the NSCA to ask them:

 1. How many NSCA members have written a magazine article?